 Buses are very comfortable but make sure that you get your ticket and reserve your seat a day or two in advance.
 Finding the place to buy the ticket is pretty inconvenient and uneasy, ask your receptionist for a recommendation or other travellers that you meet.

 Most attraction places have “tourist fee” like in Bagan, Inle Lake, and Mandalay.
 It ranges between $10-$20.
-Some travellers would sell their ticket to another traveller when they are about to leave teh city or country since most tickets are valid for a several days.
+Some travellers would sell their ticket to another traveller when they are about to leave the city or country since most tickets are valid for several days.

 Please note that travel agencies aren’t huge yet in Myanmar even in Yangon.